 The internet is your best friend when it comes to finding dog modeling or acting jobs for your pet.
 Scroll through different acting-related message boards like Backstage Forum and join animal acting communities.
 Search online for dog auditions as well, and you’ll find plenty of results come up.
 If you’re willing to expand your search radius outside of your immediate living area, you will find that many more dog modeling audition opportunities open up as well.

 Most importantly, find your dog an animal acting or modeling agent.
-An agent will not only help you to put together a professional portfolio for your dog and guide you through the process as a stage-parent, but they will also have connections that can get you auditions.
-Agents are often aware of upcoming auditions and closed auditions that are not listed on public websites and forums.
+An agent will not only help you to put together a professional portfolio for your dog and guide you through the process as a stage parent, but they will also have connections that can get you auditions.
+Agents are often aware of upcoming auditions and closed auditions not listed on public websites and forums.
 As their client, they can get you an opportunity to interview.
 A dog modeling agency is a gatekeeper into show business.

 What’s the Most Important Thing for Any Aspiring Dog Model or Pet Actor to Have on Their Resume?

 When it comes to building up your dog modeling and acting resume, it’s important to show versatility and experience.
 The best way to do this is to pursue plenty of various jobs when trying out for auditions and show plenty of variety in their portfolio of photos and action videos.
-Include pieces that showcase your dog’s talents and portray them in various situations, for example, in action shots and videos as well as in calm and quiet roles such as sitting in a rest home with elderly patients.
+Include pieces that showcase your dog’s talents and portray them in various situations, for example, in action shots and videos and in calm and quiet roles such as sitting in a rest home with elderly patients.